What is Vitejs? An Overview of the New Front-end Build Tool

-I've set up hundreds of projects with creating software over the course of my career.
+I've set up hundreds of projects by creating software over the course of my career.
 Big and complex projects took a day or two to set up and make sure all tools and plugins worked together, regardless of whether I used Grunt, Gulp, Rollup, or webpack.
 Later on, I'd devote more time to the tools in order to patch bugs, optimize bundles, and reduce build times.

 Vite is a breeze in comparison.
 I quickly set up four stacks for this introduction and slightly customized them.
 Vite eliminates the need to juggle two dozen resources and plugins.
 You may even be able to bypass setup and get right to work, thanks to some excellent defaults.
 This is incredible.
 I have the same feelings about Nuxt and, I assume, Next.
 In a similar way, js functions.